Why Resolutions Suck

 Concerning language, instead of goals or resolutions, focus upon your aspirations.
 Begin with power words of emotion like “I aspire to be connected, fulfilled, and happy”.
 These are desired results rather than specific tasks.
 When we focus upon this, our mind brings to matter our personal desire.
 We can focus upon the feelings of achievement, rather than the process of how to get it.

 Once we have clarified our aspirations, we are ready to take action.
 Back to the gym analogy…Many who come to the gym end up wrecking their body on that first day.
 Too sore to move, they tend to struggle to get back to the gym, even after the commitment you have made.
 When we look at creating lasting, long-term change, the trick is in being that 4%.
 In this context, we want to focus upon 4% of change per week.

 Statistically, we are more able to create long-term change, and it is at a sustainable rate.
 For this gun-ho gym-goer, instead of doing a full body workout and cardio in a single day, perhaps it is a matter of starting off with stretching and light walking.
 The next week may be walking a little further or faster, etc. When we manage our expectations we also manage our mana (vital life energy) and are better able to continue these ambitions long-term.

 So, to wrap up, here’s the recipe for success:

 Consider what it is that you wish to do and build into action in March

-Create inspiration language around your aspirations with the desired end result as your focus
+Create inspirational language around your aspirations, with the desired end result as your focus

 By following this formula, you too can be amongst the elite, 4%er’s in successfully realizing your dreams now.
 Join us, week by week, as we unravel the recipe and algorithm of success!
 Please click HERE to join now.